eneko/mooml/README.md

 Please be aware that using Mooml.globalize() feature will pollute the window object scope, overriding any methods with the same name and/or possibly conflicting with other javascript libraries.

-Not want to globalize?
+Do not want to globalize?
 Still can run Mooml inline
 -----------------

 With version 1.0.10, Mooml can be used directly inline to create dom elements: